flycoolman/academic-kickstart/content/networking/networking-notes/index.md

   * CSNP
   CSNP contains all LSP digest information in an LSDB, synchronizing LSDBs for neighbor routers.

-### IS-IS Adjacency States
+### ISIS Adjacency States
-There are only three adjacency states in IS-IS.
+There are only three adjacency states in ISIS.
 Down----->Initializing------>Up
 - Down
 This is the initial state.
 Its means that no hellos have been received from the neighbor.